Last updated on May 3, 2024

 What if you want to punch up this deck?
 There are a few simple additions that can really make this deck dominate.

 There’s also always room to improve your mana base.
-If you have access to fetch lands it’d behoove you to run them alongside Savai Triome to make sure your mana works when you need it.
+If you have access to fast lands or fetch lands it’d behoove you to run them alongside Savai Triome to make sure your mana works when you need it.
 Goldspan Dragon can also generate an insane amount of mana with Isshin on the field.

-Finally, upgrade your pair of Swiftfoot Boots’ to some Lightning Greaves and toss out those old Talismans for something exciting like Mana Crypt.
+Finally, upgrade your pair of Swiftfoot Boots’ to some Lightning Greaves and toss out those old talismans for something exciting like Mana Crypt.

 Other Builds

-While this Isshin deck strives for a well-rounded attack triggers theme there are a couple other Isshin builds I’d be remiss not to mention.
+While this Isshin deck strives for a well-rounded attack triggers theme there are a couple of other Isshin builds I’d be remiss not to mention.

 Isshin is an amazing commander for a samurai tribal deck.
 Neon Dynasty featured a lot of Boros () samurai and a lot of them have attack triggers that work specifically when a samurai attacks alone.
-Isshin stands to benefit the most from all those abilities when it doubles up their triggers as a samurai itself.
+Isshin stands to benefit the most from all those abilities when it doubles up its triggers as a samurai itself.

-And these decks work great with exalted cards since these samurai abilities trigger only when a single attacker is declared.
+These decks work great with exalted cards since these samurai abilities trigger only when a single attacker is declared.
 They’re typically reserved for Bant () decks running Rafiq of the Many but Mardu has access to some exciting black and red creatures.
 I can see an incredibly niche scenario where a Mardu exalted deck running Conspiracy drops samurai Ball Lightnings while the board is full of semi-exalted samurai attack triggers to push damage through.

 Commanding Conclusion